heleaf/heleaf.github.io/_posts/2023-5-14-cmunotes.md

 ---
 *Inspired by [these][numbat] [similar][weihang] pages.*

-**Degree**: B.S. in Computer Science, concentration in computer graphics
+**Degree**: B.S. in Computer Science, minor in animation & special effects, concentration in computer graphics

 **Background**: I entered CMU with a bit of programming experience (poorly taught APCSA, self-taught Python), and some competition math experience (AMC and related things).
 I did IB/AP in high school.